stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: rest

-  he HTTP Status code will tell you if the Account was created (HTTP 201) or if it already existed in Stormpath (HTTP 200).
+  The HTTP Status code will tell you if the Account was created (HTTP 201) or if it already existed in Stormpath (HTTP 200).

 .. only:: csharp or vbnet

+ (todo)

   .. only:: csharp